rafaelnajman/Foodfy/README.md

  I used Nunjucks to do the dinamic part, all recipes can be edited in data.js file.

-  To start the server :`yarn start` at terminal and is going to open a local server at port 5000.Press at browser http://localhost:5000
+  To start the server :`yarn start` at terminal and it will open a local server at port 5000.http://localhost:5000 at browser to open the website